Tree Mallow flowers

 (Photo courtesy of NetPS Plant Finder)

-Large, lavender-purple saucer-shaped flowers summer to fall; does not tolerate cold, drying winds; fast growing and easy to maintain; cut back to the ground in spring
+Large, pale pink to white flowers, with striking fuchsia centers from summer to fall; does not tolerate cold, drying winds; fast growing and easy to maintain; cut back to the ground in spring in colder areas

-Tree Mallow features showy lavender flowers with purple stripes along the branches from mid summer to early fall.
+Tree Mallow features showy shell pink flowers with white overtones and fuchsia centers along the branches from mid spring to early fall.
 The flowers are excellent for cutting.
-It has grayish green foliage throughout the season.
+It has grayish green deciduous foliage.
 The fuzzy lobed leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Tree Mallow is an open multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.